int3rlop3r/crony/README.md

 # Crony
-Crony is a tool that helps you manage all your cron tabs in one place.
+Crony is a tool that helps you manage all your crontabs in one place.

 ### Features

-Let's say you want to list the cron jobs present on your local machine.
-With Crony all you need to do is:
+List jobs present on your local machine:

     $ crony ls
     +----+--------------------+--------------+--------------+------------------+